Danniboy07/Danniboy07/README.md

 - 👋 Hi, I’m @Danniboy07
-- 👀 I’m interested in Python, JS and am trying to handle Data Science!
+- 👀 I’m interested in Python and JS
 - 📫 How to reach me: Mail- dhanvantg@gmail.com

 <!---